Conference Carolinas: Sports

 Conference Carolinas sponsors intercollegiate athletic competition in the following sports:

-In men's wrestling and women's triathlon, Conference Carolinas and the South Atlantic Conference operate as a single league known as South Atlantic Conference Carolinas (SACC), holding joint conference tournaments in each sport.
-SACC will also start sponsoring women's wrestling in 2023–24.
+In men's wrestling and women's triathlon, Conference Carolinas and the South Atlantic Conference have operated as a single league known as South Atlantic Conference Carolinas (SACC), holding joint conference tournaments in each sport.
+SACC will start sponsoring women's wrestling in 2023–24.
 SACC also operated in field hockey until the two conferences agreed that only the SAC would sponsor that sport starting in 2022–23.
-As noted previously, the men's wrestling championship is operated by CC through 2022–23, after which the SAC will establish its own men's wrestling league.
+As noted previously, the men's wrestling championship was operated by CC through 2022–23; initially, the SAC was to establish its own men's wrestling league, but the two conferences later agreed that only CC would sponsor that sport from 2023–24.

 In bowling, Conferences Carolinas and the Great Midwest Athletic Conference made a partnership to make a men's and women's bowling championship (even though men's bowling is not considered a varsity sport by the NCAA).
 Each conference will organize its regular season independently but the postseason will be called Conference Carolinas/Great Midwest Athletic Conference Men's and Women's Bowling Championships.